Monte Nitzkowski: Honors

-Nitzkowski was inducted into the International Swimming Hall of Fame in 1991, the USA Water Polo Hall of Fame in 1993, the Fullerton College Athletic Hall of Fame in 2005, and the UCLA Athletic Hall of Fame in 2006.
+Nitzkowski was inducted into the International Swimming Hall of Fame in 1991, the USA Water Polo Hall of Fame in 1993, the Fullerton College Athletic Hall of Fame in 2005, and the UCLA Athletics Hall of Fame in 2006.
 In 2016, he was inducted into the National Polish-American Sports Hall of Fame.
+He was also made a member of the Aquatic Capital Hall of Fame in 2016.